Russ Brandon: Resignation

 Brandon announced his resignation from Pegula Sports and Entertainment on May 1, 2018.
 In a statement to the press, Brandon stated that the departure had been planned since he had reached 20 years with the Bills franchise in November 2017 and that he fulfilled his duties to the Bills and Sabres for the remainder of the season before tendering his resignation.
 A report in The Buffalo News claimed that Brandon had been subject to an internal investigation regarding inappropriate relationships with female employees; neither the Bills nor Brandon mentioned such in their statements.
 Pegula's wife Kim, already active in the Bills' operations as a part owner, took over Brandon's positions.

-XFL
+XFL/UFL

-On November 8, 2021, Russ Brandon was named President of League and Football Operations of the XFL, succeeding the departing Jeffrey Pollack.
+Following his departure from the Bills, Brandon took a position with RedBird Capital Partners.
+On November 8, 2021, following RedBird's purchase of a majority stake in the XFL, Russ Brandon was named president of league and its football operations, succeeding the departing Jeffrey Pollack.
+In July 2023, he also assumed the role of CEO for the league.
+Brandon became the President of the United Football League (UFL) when the XFL and USFL merged on December 31, 2023.
+He was reassigned to a position of executive vice president of football operations in November 2025 upon the arrival of Mike Repole.